 Dry cleaning with Hydro carbon solvent only (HCS)

+This symbol means that the garment can be dry cleaned with flurocarbon or petroleum based solvents only.
 The hydro carbons are pertoleum based solvents which are gentle on the fabric than the dry cleaning with perchloroethylene solvents.
 But less effective.

 What does the lines on the dry cleaning symbols mean?